pgxman/pgxman/README.md

 The process of building an extension involves a few key steps.
 Let's walk through an example where we're building the [pgvector](https://github.com/pgvector/pgvector) extension.

-First, create a new `pgxm` buildkit:
+First, create a new `pgxman` buildkit:

 ```console
 pgxm buildkit new pgvector